Bvrmnaidu/py_thon_l_e_C/README.md

 # py_thon_l_e_C

-This is a repo for teaching python. will be removed soon.
+This is a repo for teaching python. will be removed.